Ninja Tune: 1990–1999

-The ongoing success of Solid Steel, and its subsequent syndication across the globe, broadcast the Ninja brand across the airwaves.
+The ongoing success of the Solid Steel radio show, and its subsequent syndication across the globe, broadcast the Ninja brand across the airwaves.
 The late-night Saturday show cut all manner of beats, samples, and loops into a chaotic musical blend.
 The show's 'everything but the kitchen sink' approach continued through Coldcut's "utterly brilliant" Journeys by DJ series of mix compilations in 1995.
 The title 70 Minutes of Madness was a nod to Coldcut's earlier Eric B & Rakim remix, and included sounds from Depth Charge, DJ Food, Plastikman, Mantronix, Harold Budd and the Doctor Who theme.

 In 1994, Matt Black's close friend Mixmaster Morris introduced Matt to Openmind – a DJ & design collective in Camberwell – at the Telepathic Fish chill-out club they were running.
 Openmind included Kevin Foakes a.k.a.
 Strictly Kev of DJ Food.
 After submitting a re-styled company logo he was employed by Ninja Tune in the capacity of overall design consultant.
 Matt Black also invited Foakes to Ninja's recording studio, where he eventually joined the many hands at work on DJ Food's 1995 album, Recipe for Disaster (which also included Patrick Carpenter a.k.a.
 PC, Isaac Elliston, Paul Rabiger and Paul Brooks).

-With their two 1994 albums, Paradise Blown and Electric Lazyland, 9 Lazy 9 helped spawn the funky, subterranean sound for which Ninja Tune would earn its early acclaim, combining hip hop and funk breakbeats with jazz-influenced sound.
+With their two 1994 albums, Paradise Blown and Electric Lazyland, 9 Lazy 9 helped spawn the funky, subterranean sound for which Ninja Tune would earn its early acclaim, combining hip-hop and funk breakbeats with jazz-influenced sound.

 Coldcut's "Timber" video – an AV collage piece using analogous techniques to audio sample collage – was put on heavy rotation on MTV, and won awards for its innovative use of repetitive video clips synced to the music, including being shortlisted at the Edinburgh Television and Film Festival in their top five music videos of the year in 1998.

 In 1995, Matt Black created Pipe, Ninja's first website.
 The label's current website, ninja tune.net, was developed by the following year.

 Also in 1996, Ninja Tune expanded across the ocean, opening its Montreal office to manage distribution across North America.he book Integrated Performance Management described Ninja Tunes as devising "a term that perfectly expresses the antitheses between chaos and order."